Indiana Jones Adventure: Queue

 This 2.5 ton Mercedes-Benz diesel truck was actually used in the filming of the desert chase scene of Raiders of the Lost Ark and is on display near the exit queue of the Disneyland attraction.
 The pole with the golf ball mounted to the bumper was placed there as an aid to stuntmen during filming.

-The attraction's immersive and carefully detailed queue leads guests through dimly lit temple chambers and passageways containing booby-trapped sections reminiscent of the Indiana Jones movies.
+The attraction's detailed queue leads guests through dimly lit temple chambers and passageways containing booby-trapped sections reminiscent of the Indiana Jones movies.

 The queue begins outside, winding past a 2.5 short ton (2.5 ST) Mercedes-Benz troop transport truck.
 This is the actual vehicle used in the desert chase scene in Raiders of the Lost Ark.
 A small mining car near the truck is a movie prop as well, used in the mine scene in Indiana Jones and the Temple of Doom.
 Guests also walk by a noisy "hit-and-miss" engine/generator set piece, which appears to power the lights strung deep into the temple.

 Much of the queue is inside the temple itself.
 Throughout the bowels of the temple, petroglyphs in "Marabic" warn temple visitors of the rewards and perils that can be found further within.
 The glyphs can be translated into English using a simple character substitution encoding.
 In the early months of the attraction's existence, guests were given decoder cards; the cards are now only distributed during special events or when made available.
 If unable to receive a decoder card, the code is easily solvable as each symbol bears a strong resemblance to its corresponding letter in the English alphabet.
-The sole exception is the letter I, which, appropriately, resembles an eye.
+The sole exception is the letter I, which resembles an eye.
 Where the text is painted, vowels appear in red.